Top 10 Judas Priest Post-‘Painkiller’ Songs

 Arguably the finest hour of the Ripper Owens period and the mid-point of our list of the Top 10 Judas Priest Post-Painkiller Songs, “Cathedral Spires” scaled back some of that lineup’s uncharacteristically relentless (and, at times, borderline atonal) thrash metal assault.
 At the same time, it embraced Judas Priest’s more familiarly melodic metal heritage to the tune of nine awesome moments of epic grandeur.
 It was almost enough to convince allegiance-torn Priest fans that this temporary new singer arrangement might actually work.

-Judas Priest came roaring back as if nothing had changed some six years after its most recent studio effort, four years after announcing (and then reneging on) a farewell tour and three years beyond the retirement of founding guitarist K.K.
+Judas Priest came roaring back as if nothing had changed some six years after its previous studio effort, four years after announcing (and then reneging on) a farewell tour and three years beyond the retirement of founding guitarist K.K.
 Downing.
 The title track from the group’s 17th album marked a steadfast resurrection of Judas Priest’s vintage sound — unbowed, timeless and steel-plated.

 With Angel of Retribution, Judas Priest successfully soldered a modern recording aesthetic onto their archetypal heavy metal, coming away with stunning songs like “Deal with the Devil,” “Angel” and the spectacular “Demonizer” — which also cribbed nostalgic words from past favorites like Painkiller and The Hellion for good measure.